oesteban/hcph-sops/docs/data-collection/participant-prep.md

 - [ ] Offer the participant a box to deposit everything they have in their pockets and all jewelry/hair accessories, and indicate the clothing to enter the scanning room:

-    ??? quote "*Dress code* inside the scanner **if they need to CHANGE INTO SCRUBS**" Before we continute, we need to make sure we do not introduce any dangerous object in the magnet room.
+    ??? quote "*Dress code* inside the scanner **if they need to CHANGE INTO SCRUBS**" Before we continue, we need to make sure we do not introduce any dangerous object in the magnet room.

         Here you will find a changing room [SHOW THEM THE CHANGING ROOM].
         I have prepared some scrubs for you.